 When I saw that the “recipe” for this month’s Crazy Cooking Challenge was fried chicken I may have let out a little squeal.
 I will full-heartedly admit that fried chicken is my favorite food.
 God was in a very good mood when he gave whoever invented it the idea!
-I mean, it’s crunchy, juicy, greasy, salty…the things deliciousness are made of.
-As much as I love it, I very rarely eat it and never make it homemade.
-We don’t really ever fry anything so it’s just an occasional indulgence when we go out to eat.
+I mean, it’s crunchy, juicy, greasy, salty…everything that is delicious and good in the world.
+As much as I love fried chicken, I very rarely eat it and never make it homemade.
+We don’t really ever fry anything so it’s just an indulgence when we go out to eat.
 But I was more than happy to give it an attempt at home for the sake of the Challenge.

-I found a billion different blogger recipes I wanted to try but I decided on this one because it was created based on Popeye’s Chicken and you just can’t go wrong with that.
+I found a billion different blogger recipes I wanted to try but I decided on this Extra Crispy Spicy Fried Chicken because it was created based on Popeye’s Chicken and you just can’t go wrong with that.
 It was just as the name states and totally delicious.
 Whenever I need a crispy, fried indulgence this is exactly what will pop into my head and cook up on my stove!

 - 3 eggs